sjbrown/1kfa/mod_guide_player.md

 This perspective lets you rely on your existing knowledge and expertise at conversation "games".
-Life has already taught you about how, in a conversation, you take turns, make offerings, interrupt politely, and listen with interest, so you're already an expert at the foundational rules of this game.
+Life has already taught you about how, in a conversation, you take turns, offer spontaneous ideas, interrupt politely, and listen with interest, so you're already an expert at the foundational rules of this game.

+Different from the free-ranging conversation-games of our typical lives, however, this conversation-game provides structured activities, with goals.
+The three main activities are:

+ * Brainstorm to create a setting for a story
+ * Assemble game components into characters to inhabit the story
+ * Improvise and follow rules to elaborate the events of the story

 ## How to make a great story